 Purchased Energy consists of the cost of electricity purchased by ACE to fulfill its Default Electricity Supply obligation and, as such, is recoverable from customers in accordance with the terms of public service commission orders.
-Purchased Energy increased by \$5 million to \$321 million in 2015 from \$316 million in 2014 primarily due to:
+Purchased Energy increased by \$31 million to \$535 million in 2015 from \$504 million in 2014 primarily due to:

-- An increase of \$12 million primarily due to customer migration from competitive suppliers. - An increase of \$5 million due to higher electricity sales primarily as a result of warmer weather during the second quarter of 2015, as compared to 2014.
+- An increase of \$28 million primarily due to customer migration from competitive suppliers. - An increase of \$17 million due to higher electricity sales primarily as a result of warmer weather during the second and third quarters of 2015, as compared to 2014.

-The aggregate amount of these increases was partially offset by a decrease of \$13 million due to lower average electricity costs under BGS contracts.
+The aggregate amount of these increases was partially offset by a decrease of \$14 million due to lower average electricity costs under BGS contracts.

-Other Operation and Maintenance expense increased by \$24 million to \$137 million in 2015 from \$113 million in 2014 primarily due to:
+Other Operation and Maintenance expense increased by \$31 million to \$209 million in 2015 from \$178 million in 2014 primarily due to:

-- An increase of \$9 million due to new customer information system implementation and support costs. - An increase of \$6 million in tree trimming costs. - An increase of \$3 million in bad debt expense that is deferred and recoverable. - An increase of \$2 million in internal and external Merger-related integration costs. - An increase of \$2 million in customer service costs. - An increase of \$1 million in pension costs.
+- An increase of \$10 million due to implementation and support costs related to a new customer information system. - An increase of \$7 million in tree trimming and system maintenance costs. - An increase of \$4 million in bad debt expense that is deferred and recoverable. - An increase of \$4 million in storm restoration costs. - An increase of \$2 million in internal and external Merger-related integration costs. - An increase of \$2 million in customer service costs.

 ACE's service territory was affected by a severe storm with damaging winds and heavy rains on June 23, 2015.
-This storm resulted in widespread customer outages and caused damage to the electric transmission and distribution systems.
+The storm resulted in widespread customer outages and caused damage to the electric transmission and distribution systems.

-Total incremental storm restoration costs incurred by ACE for this storm through June 30, 2015 were \$26 million, with \$10 million incurred for repair work and \$16 million incurred as capital expenditures.
-Costs incurred for repair work of \$10 million were deferred as regulatory assets to reflect the probable recovery of these storm restoration costs in New Jersey.
-As of June 30, 2015, total incremental storm restoration costs included \$22 million of estimated costs for unbilled restoration services provided by certain outside contractors.
+Total incremental storm restoration costs incurred by ACE for the storm through September 30, 2015 were \$35 million, with \$13 million incurred for repair work and \$22 million incurred as capital expenditures.
+Costs incurred for repair work of \$13 million were deferred as regulatory assets to reflect the probable recovery of these costs in New Jersey.
+As of September 30, 2015, the total incremental storm restoration costs associated with the June 23, 2015 storm included \$9 million of estimated costs for unbilled restoration services provided by certain outside contractors.
 Actual costs for these services may vary from the estimates.
 ACE intends to pursue recovery of these incremental storm restoration costs in its next electric distribution base rate case.